 Image credit: Sara Buondonno, Babak Anasori, Materials Today Cover 2017

 The annual submission deadline is September 30th and the winners are announced in November of that year.
-To learn about the rules and dates on NanoArtography Contest, go to the rules page.
+To learn about the rules and dates of the NanoArtography Contest, go to the rules page.

 Prizes and judging:

 The winners will be awarded cash prizes in U.S. dollars.
-There will be 1st, 2nd, and 3rd Place awards and one People’s Choice award:
+There will be 1st, 2nd, and 3rd Place awards and three People’s Choice awards:

 2nd Place: $300